Trying to Conceive Again

 The NHS website summarises that, in 2013, the National Institute for Health and Care Excellence (NICE) published guidelines about who should have access to IVF treatment on the NHS in England and Wales.
 These guidelines were updated in 2017.

-According to the guidelines, women aged under 40 should be offered three cycles of IVF treatment on the NHS if they have been trying to get pregnant through regular unprotected intercourse for two years, or have not been able to get pregnant after 12 cycles of artificial insemination (directly inserting sperm into the womb).
+According to the NICE guidelines, women aged under 40 should be offered three cycles of IVF treatment on the NHS if they have been trying to get pregnant through regular unprotected intercourse for two years, or have not been able to get pregnant after 12 cycles of artificial insemination (directly inserting sperm into the womb).
 The guideline also states that if tests show IVF is the only treatment likely to help you get pregnant, you should be referred for IVF straight away.
 If you turn 40 during treatment, the current cycle will be completed, but further cycles should not be offered.

 For women aged 40 to 42, the guidelines also say women should be offered one cycle of IVF on the NHS if they have been trying to get pregnant through regular unprotected intercourse for two years, or have not been able to get pregnant after 12 cycles of artificial insemination; They have never had IVF treatment before; They show no evidence of a shortage of eggs and they have been informed of the additional implications of IVF and pregnancy at this age.
 Again, if tests show IVF is the only treatment likely to help you get pregnant, you should be referred for IVF straight away.